Configuration

 email_user

-The username used to access the SMTP server
+The username used to access the SMTP server.

 All five of the above settings must be populated to enable outgoing email.
-You can verify that outgoing email is configured by checking the "current configuration" page from the administrative tools
+You can verify that outgoing email is configured by checking the current configuration page from the administrative tools.

 Serving SSL

 Veracity can serve over SSL, given appropriate certificates.
-To configure Veracity to serve over SSL you must set the follow fields.
+To configure Veracity to serve over SSL you must set the following fields.
 The below configuration assumes there is no proxy between the LRS and the wider network.

 Setting Name